en

 The dialogues give an incredible view into human nature.
 The men not only suggest the cause for the awful state of our consciousness but also propose a solution, a way out of this mess: eliminate everything that is not true.
 What a request!

 Krishnamurti and Bohm had some obvious advantages.
-Krishnamurti had been pumped full of theosophical doctrines and Bohm had the latest upgrade of radical findings in modern physics.
-Neither of them were satisfied with these, but continued their tour beyond them.
+Krishnamurti had been saturated with theosophical doctrines, and Bohm had the latest upgrade of radical

 There are many radical insights that challenge us to rethink our present worldview.

-To me the ten key issues are: the cause of human problems, the role of thinking, individuality, human conditioning, division, time, psychological evolution, attention, awareness and the essence of existence.
+To me, the ten key issues are: the cause of human problems, the role of thinking, individuality, human conditioning, division, time, psychological evolution, attention, awareness, and the essence of existence.

 Present view